groonga/groonga/doc/source/reference/commands/select.rst

 Query expansion substitutes key of substitution table in query with values in substitution column.
 If a word in ``query`` is a key of substitution table, the word is substituted with substitution column value that is associated with the key.
-Substition isn't performed recursively.
+Substitution isn't performed recursively.
 It means that substitution target words in substituted query aren't substituted.